Frequently Asked Questions

 When did the hearings begin?

-The Inquiry held its first preliminary hearing for Module 1, on 4 October 2022, since then many preliminary and evidential public hearings have taken place and are currently ongoing.
+The Inquiry held its first preliminary hearing for Module 1, on 4 October 2022, since then many preliminary and evidential public hearings have taken.
+The Inquiry held its last hearing with Module 10, on 5 March 2026.

 What is the difference between preliminary and public hearings?